Federation of School Sports Association of the Philippines

 The Federation of School Sports Association of the Philippines, abbreviated as FESSAP is a university sports federation based in the Philippines established in 1999.
 It is recognized by the Commission on Higher Education since 1999 and member of the International University Sports Federation (FISU) since 2009.
 The university sports body is the sole recognized body for university sports in the Philippines by FISU.
 FESSAP is also a member of the Asian University Sports Federation since 2000.

 In 2013, the University Athletic Association of the Philippines (UAAP) disputed the membership of FESSAP in FISU.
 The UAAP asserts that from the 1967 to 2007 the UAAP has been sending athletes to the Universiade, which is organized by FISU.
-In a meeting by the FISU Executive Committee in Trento, Italy held in December 8, 2013, FESSAP's membership was confirmed by FISU.
+In a meeting by the FISU Executive Committee in Trento, Italy held on December 8, 2013, FESSAP's membership was confirmed by FISU.